-Ludwig’s integrated technology development programs are built to seamlessly move the most promising breakthroughs from the laboratory to clinical testing.
-We don’t wait and hope for others to act on our work, we have dedicated teams to manage every step, from drug discovery to the clinic and beyond.
-At Ludwig, we test our work against the one measure that matters—human benefit.
+Ludwig’s integrated technology development programs are built to efficiently move the most promising breakthroughs from the laboratory to clinical testing.
+We evaluate our efforts using the measure that matters most—human benefit.

 Targeted small molecule therapies are critically important in the battle against cancer.
 Drugs of this type can be used to block the growth and spread of cancer by selectively interfering with proteins and cellular pathways involved in tumor progression, potentially minimizing their toxicity to healthy tissues.
 Ludwig formed its Small Molecule Discovery Program to use key fundamental research findings from its labs around the world to generate novel small molecule therapeutic candidates for testing in the clinic.